americocunhajr/EPIDEMIC/paper/paper.md

 points were taken into account:

 - Consider the last five days of the data sample, as these reflect the most recent trend;
 - Insert the last five days on the logarithmic scale, as it facilitates visualization in case of exponential growth;
 - Plot the predicted values within the estimated reliability envelope.
 Confidence band is 95%.

+The Figure [4] shows a forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
+In the graph, the gray color shows the 95% confidence band.

+![Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.]

 ## Implementation